A Foodcentric Life

 Wrapping seasoned baby back ribs with plastic wrap for the refrigerator.

 Step 3.
-Wrap and rest the seasoned ribs.
-Place the racks on half sheet trays, then wrap tightly in plastic wrap and place them in the fridge overnight.
-This gives the seasoning time to penetrate and builds flavor before smoking.
+Wrap the seasoned ribs tightly and refrigerate overnight.
+I place the racks on a half sheet pan, then wrap well with plastic wrap to keep them from drying out.
+This rest gives the salt and rub time to season the meat and helps build deeper flavor before smoking.

 Smoking Ribs (6 hours of cooking)